VMBlakelock/saute-and-skewers-greekfood/README.md

 -  Contribute to the site to.........................

-The owner would like the website design:
+The website owner would like the website design:

 - To be xxxxxx looking with colors and a theme that portrays this.